 - Be transparent.
 Use precise language, don’t hide customer support contact info, share pricing, and include FAQs to help visitors quickly learn what they want to know.

 - Use plenty of white space.
-Simple web design with ample white space makes it easy for visitors to read, create a sense of peace, and show that you don’t need to hide behind busy graphics or confusing language.
+Simple web design with ample white space makes it easy for visitors to read, creates a sense of peace, and shows that you don’t need to hide behind busy graphics or confusing language.

 - Showcase security features.
 Reassure users by showing any appropriate security badges for your e-commerce site or encryption features for keeping user data safe.

 - Proofread and test for errors.
 Fix any spelling errors, broken links, or invalid image files.
 If your website is full of mistakes or doesn’t work properly, people will assume the same of your business.

 5. Can I easily use this website on my phone?

 Today, more people access the internet using their phones or other mobile devices than desktop computers.